LibreTexts/jupyterhub-templates/README.md

 The `faqrenderer` folder contains the FAQ markdown file and a Python script that generates `templates/faq.html`, so we don't have to write HTML by hand for the FAQ.

+# Making Changes

+Assuming all the JupyterHub configuration is set up on the cluster, making changes is as simple as:
+1. Make your changes and get them on the master branch.
+This can be done by either committing straight to the branch or by making a new branch and merging.
+1. While on a management node, restart the JupyterHub pod.
+The easiest way to do this would be to delete the pod and let k8s respawn it on its own.

 # Usage

 Two things need to be setup for this to work: